Now What: 10 Steps to Protect Yourself in the Wake of the National Public Data Breach

 If you spot anything suspicious, you must act quickly.
 Fraudulent accounts, charges, or credit inquiries can indicate that someone has stolen and is using your identity.
 The longer you wait to address the issue, the more damage can be done.

-Why This Matters: Identifying errors or fraudulent activity early can prevent further harm to your credit and help you resolve issues more efficiently.
+What This Means for You: Identifying errors or fraudulent activity early can prevent further harm to your credit and help you resolve issues more efficiently.
 The sooner you catch these problems, the easier it will be to rectify them and protect your financial future.

 Consider a Credit Freeze or Credit Lock